dataPulverizer/gsl/README.md

 # D bindings for GSL (GNU Scientific Library)

 The library is intended as a stand alone to allow programmers to plug into the library without the "baggage" of any specific D implementation.
+It was configured to run with gsl 2.1.
+See the  [website](https://www.gnu.org/software/gsl/).

 ## Basic examples